SamTGoodson/neighborhoods_ccdistricts/README.md

-# neighborhoods_ccdistricts
+# Neighborhood Characteristics
-Characteristics of NYC neighborhoods and City Council Districts from ACS and NYC Open Data
+Characteristics of NYC neighborhoods by tract, puma, and city council districts.

+Repo contains current scripts and shapefiles, other data is not all up to date due to size constraints.